CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-6.md

    -On macOS, press `Option + Enter`.

    -On Windows or Linux, press `Alt + Enter`.

- >**Note** : if the 'Alt + Enter' isn't working, please select Github Co-pilot from the right pane as shown in the below image.

 1. Select "Open Copilot".
 GitHub Copilot will open a new tab and suggest multiple options, as shown below.